Aryan83699/P3-Spam-Message-Detector-/README.md

     Objectives:
   </h3>
   <p>
-    1. Develop a machine learning model to classify emails as "spam" or "ham" (non-spam).
+    1. Develop a machine learning model to classify emails as "spam" or "ham" (non-spam).<br>
-    2. Utilize NLP techniques, such as text preprocessing, tokenization, and vectorization, to represent email content in a suitable format for machine learning.
+    2. Utilize NLP techniques, such as text preprocessing, tokenization, and vectorization, to represent email content in a suitable format for machine learning.<br>
-    3. Evaluate the performance of the Naive Bayes algorithm in comparison to other classification models.
+    3. Evaluate the performance of the Naive Bayes algorithm in comparison to other classification models.<br>
   </p>
   <h3>
     Methodology: